The breadcrumbs in Bootstrap 4

 Generally, you will use <nav>, <ol> and <li> tags of HTML for creating breadcrumbs.
 In the <ol> tag, specify the .breadcrumb class whereas in the <li> tags use the .breadcrumb-item class.

-For showing the current page differently, you may use the .active class in the <li> tag.
+To show the current page differently, you may use the .active class in the <li> tag.

 Bootstrap 4 Breadcrumb style number 2

-By using background and text contextual classes built-into Bootstrap 4, you may color the breadcrumb navigation panel and text etc. Have a look at the online example where I used various classes for styling breadcrumbs:
+By using background and text contextual classes built-into Bootstrap 4, you may color the breadcrumb navigation panel and text, etc. Have a look at the online example where I used various classes for styling breadcrumbs:

 The markup:

-<div class="container"> <h3 class="text-primary">Demo of Breadcrumbs</h3> <nav aria-label="breadcrumb"> <ol class="breadcrumb bg-dark "> <li class="breadcrumb-item "><a href="#" class="text-light">Electronics Home</a></li> <li class="breadcrumb-item "><a href="#" class="text-light">Smart Phones</a></li> <li class="breadcrumb-item text-light active" aria-current="page">Brand Name Product Page</li> </ol> </nav> <nav aria-label="breadcrumb"> <ol class="breadcrumb bg-warning "> <li class="breadcrumb-item "><a href="#" class="text-success">Electronics Home</a></li> <li class="breadcrumb-item"><a href="#" class="text-success">Smart Phones</a></li> <li class="breadcrumb-item text-success active" aria-current="page">Brand Name Product Page</li> </ol> </nav> <nav aria-label="breadcrumb"> <ol class="breadcrumb bg-info "> <li class="breadcrumb-item "><a href="#" class="text-dark">Electronics Home</a></li> <li class="breadcrumb-item"><a href="#" class="text-dark">Smart Phones</a></li> <li class="breadcrumb-item text-dark active" aria-current="page">Brand Name Product Page</li> </ol> </nav> <nav aria-label="breadcrumb"> <ol class="breadcrumb bg-danger "> <li class="breadcrumb-item "><a href="#" class="text-warning">Electronics Home</a></li> <li class="breadcrumb-item"><a href="#" class="text-warning">Smart Phones</a></li> <li class="breadcrumb-item text-warning active" aria-current="page">Brand Name Product Page</li> </ol> </nav> </div> |
+<div class="container"> <h3 class="text-primary">Demo of Breadcrumbs</h3> <nav aria-label="breadcrumb"> <ol class="breadcrumb bg-dark "> <li class="breadcrumb-item "><a href="#" class="text-light">Electronics Home</a></li> <li class="breadcrumb-item "><a href="#" class="text-light">Smart Phones</a></li> <li class="breadcrumb-item text-light active" aria-current="page">Brand Name Product Page</li> </ol> </nav> <nav aria-label="breadcrumb"> <ol class="breadcrumb bg-warning "> <li class="breadcrumb-item "><a href="#" class="text-success">Electronics Home</a></li> <li class="breadcrumb-item"><a href="#" class="text-success">Smart Phones</a></li> <li class="breadcrumb-item text-success active" aria-current="page">Brand Name Product Page</li> </ol> </nav> <nav aria-label="breadcrumb"> <ol class="breadcrumb bg-info "> <li class="breadcrumb-item "><a href="#" class="text-dark">Electronics Home</a></li> <li class="breadcrumb-item"><a href="#" class="text-dark">Smart Phones</a></li> <li class="breadcrumb-item text-dark active" aria-current="page">Brand Name Product Page</li> </ol> </nav> <nav aria-label="breadcrumb"> <ol class="breadcrumb bg-danger "> <li class="breadcrumb-item "><a href="#" class="text-warning">Electronics Home</a></li> <li class="breadcrumb-item"><a href="#" class="text-warning">Smart Phones</a></li> <li class="breadcrumb-item text-warning active" aria-current="page">Brand Name Product Page</li> </ol> </nav> </div>

 Breadcrumb style number 3 with arrows